KatGia/cell-cell-communication-cellphonedb/README.md

 This repository provides a simple workflow for performing **cell–cell communication analysis** using **CellPhoneDB** in **Python**, followed by **graphical visualization** of the results in **R**.

 CellPhoneDB is a widely used tool that infers ligand–receptor interactions from single-cell RNA-seq data.
-Here, the Python implementation is used to run the statistical analysis, while R is used for generating dot plots, heatmaps, and other visualizations.
+Here, the Python implementation is used to run the statistical analysis, while R is used for generating dot-plots, heatmaps, and other visualizations.

 ---